Diamond-Dust/Coal-Auctions/README.md

 In short: create a bot inheriting from `BaseBot`.
 Implement `bet(quality_tests: List[QualityTest], previous_round_results: RoundResults, money: float)` in your bot.
 Put your bot in `bots` package (you can create you own subpackage inside it, but keep the main bot file in `bots/`).
+Import the bot in `AuctionWorld.py` according to the template `from bots import <BotName>`.
 That's all!

 ### Long version